NinetySix-io/Valhalla/README.md

 ### Notes

-- Never do `import type`, this causes app to not work properly
+- Never do `import type` in serv apps, this causes app to not work properly

 #### Prerequisite